Concrete Curing Time Calculator

 ACI 308 Recommendations

 The ACI suggests a more performance-based approach but generally aligns with the 7-day rule for standard concrete.
-However, for high-strength concrete or elements with high durability requirements (like bridge decks), they recommend curing until the concrete reaches 70% of its specified compressive strength.
+However, for high-strength concrete or elements with high durability requirements (like bridge decks), they recommend curing until the concrete reaches 70 percent of its specified compressive strength.

 Factors That Influence Curing Duration